finder-1/void-install/README.md

 recommended configurations:
 - Obsidian theme
 	- change the accent color in Obsidian to `146 R 131 G 116 B`. this is the same color as the window manager, taskbar, and terminal. you could also try `251 R 241 G 199 B`. the setting can be found in Appearance on the Obsidian app
+- Flatpak application permissions
+  -in Flatseal (installed by default) give LibreWolf and Obsidian permissions to all files, along with any other applications you install and think need those permissions